stevedlawrence/daffodil/containers/build-release/README.md

 ## Daffodil Build Release Container

-Daffodil release artifacts are built using a GitHub action.
+Daffodil release artifacts are built using GitHub actions.
 This container can be used to build those same artifacts for testing or verifying reproducibility.
 This can be used for all Daffodil projects, including the Daffodil VS Code Extension and the SBT plugin.